openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/user-guide.rst

 At this point some additional fields will show up and you will be able to edit with your desired values.
-Please contact 6WIND support team or refer to 6WIND virtual accelerator documentation for more information on the meaning of these fields.
+Please contact 6WIND support team or refer to 6WIND Virtual Accelerator documentation for more information on the meaning of these fields.

-If you already have a virtual accelerator configuration file, you can upload it to the nodes having the 6WIND Virtual Accelerator role enabled.
+If you already have a Virtual Accelerator configuration file, you can upload it to the nodes having the 6WIND Virtual Accelerator role enabled.
-Note, this file will replace the default virtual accelerator configuration file and overload all the defined configuration paramaters.
+Note, this file will replace the default Virtual Accelerator configuration file and overload all the defined configuration paramaters.

 It is **strongly recommended** to provide a license file if you have one.
-Without license the plugin will still correclty install the 6WIND virtual accelerator but it will run in evaluation mode (48 hours).
+Without license the plugin will still correclty install the 6WIND Virtual Accelerator but it will run in evaluation mode (48 hours).
 At the end of the evaluation period you will experience significant performance degradation and loss of connectivity for your instances since there will be nomore any hugepages backing.